chibiininja/chibiininja/README.md

 I see you've stumbled upon my GitHub page!
 Hi, I’m @chibiininja

 I’m interested in learning new programming languages and technologies!
-- Currently, I am knowledgable in Java, C, and a little bit of Python.
+- My main programming knowledge lies in Java and C.
-- I’m currently learning HTML, CSS, JavaScript, and Vue.js.
+- I’m currently learning some front-end languages and frameworks, such as HTML, CSS, JavaScript, and Vue.js.

 Some of my hobbies are:
 - Listen to music